dlang-community/DCD/README.md

 	calltip	v
 	getPartByName	f

+####Note
+DCD's output will start with "identifiers" when completing at a left paren character if the keywords *pragma*, *scope*, *__traits*, *extern*, or *version* were just before the paren.

-####Parenthesis completion
+###Parenthesis completion
 When the first line of output is "calltips", the editor should display a function call tip.
 #####Output format
-A line containing the string "calltips", followed by zero or more lines, each containing a call tip for an overload of the given function.
+A line containing the string "calltips", followed by zero or more lines, each containing a call tip for an overload of the given function as well as its DDoc comment, if available.
+Be sure to escape the \n sequences to newlines when implementing an editor plugin.
 #####Example output
 	calltips
-	ACSymbol findSymbolInCurrentScope(size_t cursorPosition, string name)
+	Some DDoc comment\nspread over two lines\n\nACSymbol findSymbolInCurrentScope(size_t cursorPosition, string name)

 ##Clear server's autocomplete cache
 ```dcd-client --clearCache```